How to Create a Subscription Model with Churn Calculation

 I have added a simple illustration to show how your current retention and churn assumptions affect your users’ lifetime.
 My example takes a cohort of one hundred new subscribers and displays how the number of customers decreases over time.
 The graph shows how a high churn will result in a faster drop-down of customers, affecting customers’ lifetime value.

-To learn more about analysing customer churn, visit my tutorial on How to Use Cohort Analysis to Calculate Retention and Churn Rate in Excel.
+Learn More: To read more about analysing customer churn, visit my tutorial on How to Use Cohort Analysis to Calculate Retention and Churn Rate in Microsoft Excel.

 Step 6: Add General and Development Expenditures